 C.6.
-If I switch to a single BCS with a business option, do I still need to satisfy the breadth/depth requirements?
+If I switch to a single BCS with a business specialization, do I still need to satisfy the breadth/depth requirements?

 - If your starting year is 2017 or earlier, you do not need to satisfy the breadth/depth requirements.

 - If your starting year is 2018 or later, you will need to satisfy the breadth/depth requirements.

 - If your starting year is 2018 or later, and you switch after you have completed your 3A BUS core, you have completed the depth requirement.
 In addition, you may be eligible to have your breadth requirement waived: contact us for more information.

 D.1.
 How do I add a sixth course?